TrevorShelby/Mao-Online/protocol.md

 ##The `writeRule` Action
-The `writeRule` action lets a client, who has won a round, write a rule. `args` is a string of the rule that the client has written.
+The `writeRule` action lets a client, who has just won a round, write a rule.
+It is only available between rounds. `args` is a string of the rule that the client has written.